Everything you need to know about gender identity

 Many people identify with a gender that differs from their physical sex.
 Different ideas and feelings towards sex and gender are a natural part of human diversity.

-Some helpful definitions relating to gender identity
+Some other helpful definitions relating to gender identities

 Everyone’s definition of gender is different and unique to them.
 There are many different words and labels that people use to describe their sex or gender characteristics and identities.
 Here are some of the most common ones.